barumau/PanGlobish/eng/G_N.md

 A noun is a word that functions as the name of some specific thing or set of things, such as living creatures, objects, places, actions, qualities, states of existence, or ideas.

-Nouns are unchanging in Panglobish.
+Nouns are unchanging in Panglo.
 The same form of the word is used regardless of number and definiteness.
 Number, definiteness and other categories are expressed by separate words.

 ## Number

-In Panglobish, nouns are the same in all numbers.
+In Panglo, nouns are the same in all numbers.
 Nouns don't change to indicate is there one (i.e. singular) or many (i.e. plural) instances of the thing that the noun refers to.
 So it's not like English where the singular and the plural of nouns are usually different: one _man_ but many _men_, one _ox_ but many _oxen_, one _cat_ but many _cats_.
-Rather, all Panglobish words are like the word "sheep" is in English, which you count one sheep, two sheep, three sheep, etc.
+Rather, all Panglo words are like the word "sheep" is in English, which you count one sheep, two sheep, three sheep, etc.

-In Panglobish, the number of things is indicated with number words and other quantity words.
+In Panglo, the number of things is indicated with number words and other quantity words.

 **un haus**
 – one house